-National VP for Colonization & Membership
+National VP for Membership & Expansion

-The VP for Colonization and Membership is the Expansion and Retention officer of Tau Beta Sigma.
-This office is responsible for the coordination and solicitation of colonies.
-The VP for Colonization and Membership monitors progress of chapters on Observation, Probation, Administrative Hold, and Suspension.
-The National VP for Colonization and Membership is elected by the delegation at the biennial National Conventions.
+National Constitution The VP for Membership and Expansion is the Expansion and Retention officer of Tau Beta Sigma.
+This office is responsible for the coordination and solicitation of new chapters.
+The VP for Membership and Expansion monitors progress of chapters on Observation, Probation, Administrative Hold, and Suspension.
+The National VP for Membership and Expansion is elected by the delegation at the biennial National Conventions.